Dusk System Requirements — What's Verified

-TwilitRealm hasn't published official Dusk system requirements.
-Here's the verified data we have so far — graphics backends, supported platforms, and the one Steam Deck datapoint.
+No official Dusk system requirements yet from TwilitRealm.
+Here's the verified data — graphics backends, platforms, and the one Steam Deck datapoint.

-If you’re trying to find out whether your PC, Mac, phone, or Steam Deck can run Dusk, the honest answer is: TwilitRealm has not published official minimum or recommended system requirements for v1.0.0.
+If you’re trying to find out whether your PC, Mac, phone, or Steam Deck can run Dusk (a.k.a.
+Dusklight), the honest answer is: TwilitRealm has not published a formal minimum or recommended spec sheet, even at v1.0.1 (2026-05-11).

 Many other sites have published spec tables.
 Most of those numbers are guesses based on the GameCube’s age, not benchmarks.
 We’re going to do the opposite: only state things we can verify, and tell you exactly what we don’t know.